-“Hey,” Jenny asked me one day, “isn’t this character doing what we talked about the other day?”
+“Hey,” Jenny asked me one day, “isn’t this character doing like what we talked about the other day?”

-I glanced over, looking down at the laptop with her.
-It showed one of my recent short stories.
-I was thinking of expanding more on top of that story, but I wasn’t sure at the time.
-I did recognize the character’s action though.
+I glanced over, looking down at the laptop.
+It had one of my recent stories.
+I was thinking about expanding it more, but I wasn’t sure at the time.
+I did recognize the character’s actions though.

 “Yeah,” I agreed.
 “I must’ve been thinking about our silly pancake idea when I wrote it.”
 I shrugged like it was nothing.
 “I expanded a bit on the idea there though.”

 The more I looked at my writing, the more I realized my life was in my stories more than I wanted.
 Some characters mimicked people in my life.
 For almost every story, a character acted like me.
-The disconnected family I had was reflected in my stories.
+The disconnected family I had reflected in my stories.
 It was all there, right in front of them.

 Despite how scared Jenny got, I didn’t think it was bad.
-Life was supposed to inspire me to write and get away.
+Life should inspire me to write, to get away.
 Of course, some of my life leaked out into my writing.

-When I took non-fiction in college, I learned to control how much of my life came out in my writing.
-I saw the signs of it more.
+When I took non-fiction in college, I learned how to control how much of my life came out in my writing.
+I saw the signs more.
 I thought I’d help my friends and family not worry by limiting how much of my life I brought into the stories.
 But that wasn’t always the case.

 Some of my writing became bland and weak.
-I couldn’t figure out what happened for a while.
+I couldn’t figure out what happened though.
 I didn’t realize that taking my life out of stories would also take the life out of the stories.

 I didn’t control my writing after that.
-I let small clips of my life flow in and out of my stories.
+I let small clips of my life flow in and out.
 My words came to life again.

 No one can take life out of their writing and expect to write a great story.